mogelpeter/paperMC-setup/README.md

 ---

-## Install everything needed for the Ubuntu installation:
+## Install everything needed on the Ubuntu installation:

 1. Make the install script executable:
     ```sh